Major Disaster Leave Sharing Plan

-- To start the donation process, complete this donor form and submit to your designated HR Partner.
+- To start the donation process, complete the donor form and submit to your designated HR Partner.
 (You can find the name of your HR Partner in your profile in Workday.)
 Once approved, the form is submitted to HR and payroll where the balances are transferred to the disaster leave bank.
-(Also see Spanish donor form is also available.
+A Spanish donor form is also available.
 All forms are located on the Workday Hub site (you will need to log in using your USC NetID).

 - Donors are not taxed on their donation because this plan is an IRS-qualified plan, letting employees donate time tax-free.